ms/buildtogether.tech/design/index.md

 another kind of event, we have to write another function *and* make sure we have an `if` or `elif` for kind of actor.

-A better design is to create a <span g="base_class">base class</span> that defines a generic behavior for all actors:
+A better design is to create a base class that defines a generic behavior for all actors:

 ```py
 class Actor: